TusharPandey-0508/techhub/content/js-tutorial.md

 ## Introduction to JavaScript

 JavaScript is one of the most popular programming languages in the world, powering millions of websites and applications.
-In this comprehensive tutorial, we'll explore JavaScript from basics to advanced concepts.
+In this comprehensive tutorial, we&#39;ll explore JavaScript from basics to advanced concepts.

 ## What is JavaScript?

 JavaScript is a high-level, interpreted programming language that enables interactive web pages.
-It's an essential part of web development alongside HTML and CSS.
+It&#39;s an essential part of web development alongside HTML and CSS.

 ## Key Features:
 - Dynamic typing